 Manual installation is sometimes better and secure than one click installations from other site software.
 So this article will make you learn and manually install WordPress blog on any kind of web hosting provider.
 It is important to make sure that your web hosting provider supports WordPress and is willing to assist you with any future problems.
-I have had positive experience with OrangeWebsite web hosting who also offer one-click WordPress installation service.
+I have had a positive experience with OrangeWebsite web hosting who also offer one-click WordPress installation service.

 Step 1: Download WordPress Installation Package

-Initially you need to download the WordPress installation package from the official download page.
-Always go for the latest version of wordpress.
+Initially, you need to download the WordPress installation package from the official download page.
+Always go for the latest version of WordPress.

 Step 2: Create a new database for WordPress

-In order to create a new wordpress site, you need to have a new database.
+In order to create a new WordPress site, you need to have a new database.
 To access the database you need to login to the Cpanel.
 You might get little confused at this point, so be careful while performing them.
 Follow the below screenshots for easy understanding.

 Login to your Cpanel and scroll down to the databases section.
 Click the MySQL Database Wizard.

 You will land on a page where you can create the database with whatever name you want.
-Then you will be asked to enter the database username in the step 2.
+Then you will be asked to enter the database username in step 2.

 The next step is to give privileges to the user you just created.
 Select all privileges and click on next step.